civboot/civboot/README.md

 On top of fngi, software will be written including OS, shell, text editor, programatic (aka non-graphical) CAD similar to [ImplicitCAD][ImplicitCAD], board-layout and VLSI software.
-Eventually a simple communication protocol will be developed and over something like [PJON 1-wire protocol][PJON] and Ham Radio, with minimal support for TCP/IP.
+Eventually a simple communication protocol will be developed over something like [PJON 1-wire protocol][PJON] and Ham Radio, with minimal support for TCP/IP.
 Finally, a small database can hold tutorials and educational software similar to a text-based [Khan Academy](https://www.khanacademy.org/), which can aid the self-learning of